EVORA-project/evora-ontology/models/docs/clonedIntoPlasmid.md

 # Slot: cloned into plasmid (clonedIntoPlasmid)

-_The plasmid into which the nucleic acid has been cloned_
+_The plasmid into which the nucleic acid has been cloned._